Search the site for a moth name or other keyword

 The main sources of information are:-

 1. For each major group of moths there is a list and large pictures for all the moths included.
-The list has Common name (if there is one), Scientific name, Bradley and Fletcher number and a thumbnail.
+The list has Common name (if there is one), Scientific name, Bradley and Fletcher number and brief details.

 2. For each small group of similar moths there is a web page showing the differences using pictures, descriptions and pointers to the characters mentioned.